MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-library-concepts.md

 ### Variable types

-The variables in the variable library can be any of the following basic types:
+The variables in the Variable library can be any of the following basic types:

 - String: (default) Any char.
 Can be null or empty.
 - Boolean: Gets *true* or *false*.